-So also it goes for your article headlines.
+So also, it goes for your article headlines.

-Types of articles That went viral.
+Types of articles Writing that went viral

-We’re progressing at a very fast pace.
+We’re progressing at a breakneck pace.

 Let me give you a pointer here.

-You can pick up something like this and write an article why you go against such beliefs.
+You can pick up something like this and write an article about why you go against such beliefs.
 This helps you get noticed quickly and bring in new visitors.

-This is no brainer, I guess?
+This is a no-brainer, I guess?

-You’ll need to do more than just presenting same theory like everyone else or something most authors have beat to death.
+You’ll need to do more than present the same theory as everyone else or something most authors have beat to death.

 Give new ways of doing something or to achieve a task, goals, and objectives better.
 Tell how you achieve doing old stuff in a new way or version.

 Do I need to include this on the list?
-Yes, for many reasons I should:
+Yes, for many reasons, I should: